 You’ll likely get a lot of questions from pet owners about the need for regular prevention and just how dangerous heartworm disease can be.
 Below you’ll find a list of frequently asked questions from pet owners, with up-to-date information and valuable talking points to help you start the conversation.

 A: This disease affects dogs and occurs when an infected mosquito bites your dog.
-The mosquito passes a very immature stage of the heartworm that then matures into adult male and female worms living inside your dog’s major blood vessels in the lungs and the heart.
+The mosquito passes infective larvae of the heartworm that then mature into adult male and female worms living inside your dog’s major blood vessels in the lungs and the heart.
 It takes approximately 6-7 months for the worms to mature.
 The adult worms cause damage to the blood vessels that can lead to severe lung disease and heart failure.

-A: You can help protect your dog from developing heartworm disease by giving a heartworm preventive prescribed by your veterinarian.
-It is important you follow the directions of your veterinarian and the product.
+A: You can help protect your dog from heartworm disease by giving a heartworm preventive prescribed by your veterinarian.
+It is important you follow the directions of your veterinarian and the product label.
 Your veterinarian will need to perform a simple blood test before starting your dog on prevention and on a yearly basis thereafter.